Cjreynol-zz/pygame-boilerplate/README.md

-# Ludum Dare 42 Prep
+# Pygame Boilerplate code

-This repo is for testing some things in Pygame before LD42 starts, and also to get a little boilerplate in place for whatever kind of game I decide to make for it.
+This repository holds a number of classes to simplify the creation of games using the Pygame library.

 ### Version 1
-Moving a ghost sprite around the screen
+Moving a sprite around the screen

 ### Version 2
 Animated sprite moving on the screen

 ### Version 3
-Smooth movement, automatic animation from a sprite sheet, and re-usable code behind the scenes
+Smooth movement, automatic animation from a sprite sheet

 ### Version 4
 Walls and floor, simple collisions, simple "gravity"